 “One of the strategic things for us – both from an IT and a business perspective – is to be able to acquire and integrate an acquisition quickly so that we can realize the value of the acquisition as soon as possible,” Stame says.
 “The Zylo platform is used to help achieve that strategy.”

-A final key element in Atlassian’s SaaS management strategy for enterprise architecture is the ability to field and evaluate new application requests quickly and comprehensively.
-By combining the monitoring and discovery capabilities of Zylo’s SaaS management platform with an internal review process powered by Atlassian’s own Jira platform, Stame’s team holistically evaluates each proposed application.
+A final key element in Atlassian’s SaaS Management strategy for enterprise architecture is the ability to field and evaluate new application requests quickly and comprehensively.
+By combining the monitoring and discovery capabilities of Zylo’s SaaS Management platform with an internal review process powered by Atlassian’s own Jira platform, Stame’s team holistically evaluates each proposed application.

-“We do a solution business case review every time somebody wants to bring in a new service,” Stame says.
+“We do a business case review every time somebody wants to bring in a new service,” Stame says.
 “We initiate a security risk and compliance review, a finance review, and an enterprise architecture review – all under their own separate Jira ticket.
 It’s a more formal assessment for approving or not approving a particular acquisition, so there’s governance upfront.”

 Ultimately, Stame says that comprehensively managing SaaS through an enterprise architecture lens enables Atlassian to continue to evolve as an organization.
 “We want to drive innovation, and it’s happening at light-speed,” Stame says.
 “We want the business to be enabled, and we achieve that by partnering with our stakeholders to find the best possible solutions.”

 How REA Group gained full visibility into their growing SaaS portfolio to unlock cost savings and mitigate risk.